Audio Filter CHOP

 You can send in a channel called

 cutofffrequency to override the value of the parameter.
 You would do this if you want to adjust the cutoff frequency very quickly.
 The parameter can only change as fast as the timeline rate, typically 1/60 seconds.
-Changed quickly, the stepping in frequency is noticable.
+Changed quickly, the stepping in frequency is noticeable.
 To improve on that, you would send a

 cutofffrequency channel in that is at a higher sample rate, like 400, which you can set in a CHOP like an LFO CHOP.